William O'Brien: Political origins

 From an early age O'Brien's political ideas, like most of his contemporaries, were shaped by the Fenian movement and the plight of the Irish tenant farmers, his elder brother having participated in the rebellion of 1867.
 It resulted in O'Brien himself becoming actively involved with the Fenian brotherhood, resigning in the mid-1870s, because of what he described in 'Evening Memories' (p.
 443–4) as "the gloom of inevitable failure and horrible punishment inseparable from any attempt at separation by force of arms".

-As a journalist his attention was attracted in the first place to the suffering of the tenant farmers.
+As a journalist, his attention was attracted in the first place to the suffering of the tenant farmers.
 Now on the staff of the Freeman's Journal, after touring the Galtee Mountains around Christmas 1877 he published articles describing their conditions.
 They are generally acknowledged as the earliest example of investigative journalism in Ireland.
 They later appeared in pamphlet form.
-With this action he first displayed his belief that only through parliamentary reform and with the new power of the press that public opinion could be influenced to pursue Irish issues constitutionally through open political activity and the ballot box.
+With this action, he first displayed his belief that only through parliamentary reform and with the new power of the press that public opinion could be influenced to pursue Irish issues constitutionally through open political activity and the ballot box.
 Not least of all, responding to the hopes of the new Irish Home Rule movement.

 United Ireland Editor

 In 1878 he met Charles Stewart Parnell MP at a Home Rule meeting.
 Parnell recognised his exceptional talents as a journalist and writer, influencing his rise to becoming a leading politician of the new generation.
 He subsequently appointed him in 1881 as editor of the Irish National Land League's journal, United Ireland.
 His association with Parnell and the Irish Parliamentary Party (IPP) led to his arrest and imprisonment with Parnell, Dillon, William Redmond and other nationalist leaders in Kilmainham Gaol that October.

-During his imprisonment until April 1882 he drafted the famous Land War No Rent Manifesto – a rent-withholding scheme personally led by O'Brien, escalating the conflict between the Land League and Gladstone's government.
+During his imprisonment until April 1882 he drafted the Land War No Rent Manifesto – a rent-withholding scheme personally led by O'Brien, escalating the conflict between the Land League and Gladstone's government.